A Three Way Contradiction

-These verses set not 30 as the lower age limit, but 25.1 How is the seeming contradiction to be understood?
+These verses set twenty-five rather than thirty as the lower age limit.2 How is the seeming contradiction to be understood?
 Do the two chapters speak of different circumstances?

-To make matters more confusing, in the era of David (Divrei HaYamim I 23:24-28), Chizkiyahu (Divrei HaYamim II 31:17) and Ezra (Ezra 3:8-11), it appears that the Levites began working already at the age of twenty!2 Did the law change from the period of the Wilderness and Tabernacle to the period of the Mikdash?
+Verses from Nakh add to the confusion.
+From these verses it appears that, in the eras of David (Divrei HaYamim I 23:24-28), Chizkiyahu (Divrei HaYamim II 31:17), and Ezra (Ezra 3:8-11), the Levites began working already at the age of twenty!3 Did the law change from the period of the Wilderness and Tabernacle to the period of the Mikdash?
 If so, what made the change necessary, who initiated it, and by what right?

 The terms used to describe the various functions of the Levites are somewhat ambiguous in meaning.
 Varying explanations of each might shed light on the questions above.